A Few Words About UsWelcome to FishGoFree

 03

-When a fish is being played and can be seen, decide quickly if it is a candidate for release by the device:
+When a fish is being played and can be seen, decide quickly if it is a candidate for release by this method - is it one you want to release without photos or good measurements?
+Is the treble cluster visible and accessible to the device?

 04